omarjo90/sysdig_sdet/README.md

     - containerPort: 80
 ```

-- After deploying the yaml file, execute the following command in order to deploy a POD
+- After creating the yaml file, execute the following command in order to deploy a POD
 > kubectl apply -f .\your_file.yaml

 - The following output should be displayed: